 In deep connection with the MFA and MS in Emergent Media programs is the Emergent Media Center (EMC).
 The EMC at Champlain College is an award-winning hotbed of digital innovation, specializing in the design and production of electronic games, mobile applications and other interactive experiences.
 This state-of-the-art studio with PC and Mac computer workstations runs industry-leading software such as Autodesk Maya, Adobe and Microsoft products and has flex space manipulated by rolling white boards allowing for small or large group collaboration and brainstorming.
-Access to physical computing components, 3D scanners, motion tracking equipment, game consoles and knowledge resource center.
+Students have access to physical computing components, 3D scanners, motion tracking equipment, game consoles and knowledge resource center.
 During Collaborative Production classes, MFA and MS in Emergent Media students will work with undergrads on projects housed at the EMC.
 The EMC is located at the Miller Center on 175 Lakeside Ave in Burlington.

-The Champlain College MakerLab is a prototyping facility equipped with state-of-the-art 3D printers, 3-D scanner, laser cutter, vinyl cutter and more traditional tools that will allow students and the extended Champlain community to explore the possibilities for invention and entrepreneurship now available due to the unique marriage of digital technologies and once impossible to manufacture physical components.
+The Champlain College MakerLab is a prototyping facility equipped with state-of-the-art 3D printers, 3-D scanner, laser cutter, vinyl cutter, Arduinos, and more traditional tools that will allow students and the extended Champlain community to explore the possibilities for invention and entrepreneurship now available.
 It's a space where people from across disciplines evolve ideas and collaborate on projects at the intersection of art, technology and entrepreneurship.